What we do

 Charltons provides high impact advice to clients on legal issues arising during all stages of filmmaking, from development, pre-production, and financing through production, distribution, and exploitation.
 We represent film studios, producers, distributors, financial institutions and investment funds involved in major transactions in the film sector.
 We advise on all aspects of traditional and emerging broadcast technologies.
 Our services include film, radio and digital media entity formation, negotiation of development and production agreements, distribution agreements, intellectual property and licensing issues, content acquisition, joint ventures and shareholder agreements, strategic alliances, and acquisitions and financings.
 Our lawyers have broad experience in capital markets, M&A, corporate finance and commercial transactions, and can provide an insightful and highly personalised service to clients.

 As demand for Chinese content in the movie industry grows and the opportunities for foreign producers to access the Chinese film market increases, Charltons has been involved in cutting edge co-production deals involving major foreign and Chinese production companies.
 We have a particular expertise in advising on investments, joint ventures and strategic alliances in China.
-We have almost two decades of experience in China and have offices in Shanghai and Beijing, as well as long established relationships with top Chinese law firms in all of the major Chinese cities.
-Our deep local knowledge and international perspective allow us to provide smart and practical advice to foreign investors negotiating joint ventures and other investments and alliances in the Chinese film market and movie sector.
+We have [almost two decades] of experience in China and have offices in Shanghai and Beijing, as well as long established relationships with top Chinese law firms in all of the major Chinese cities.
+Our deep local knowledge and international perspective allow us to provide smart and practical advice to foreign investors negotiating joint ventures and other investments and alliances in the Chinese movies sector.
 We have direct experience of regulators in the Mainland and can guide our clients through the regulatory framework affecting film production and distribution in the PRC.

-According to the Motion Picture Association of America, box-office receipts in China in 2013 grew 27% year-over-year to over US$3 billion, accounting for approximately 10% of the total global sales.
-Although the United States and Canada accounted for 30.4% of global box-office receipts in 2013, such box-office receipts only represented a 1% annual growth.
+According to the Motion Picture Association of America, box-office receipts in China in 2019 grew 5.4% year-over-year to over US$9.2 billion, accounting for approximately 22% of the total global sales.
+Although the United States and Canada accounted for 27% of global box-office receipts in 2019, such box office receipts actually experienced a negative growth of 0.5% in 2019.
 Potential for future growth in the Chinese film market is huge.
-According to PwC’s global entertainment and media outlook report, sales from Chinese box offices is estimated to see a nearly 90% increase, to US$5.9 billion by 2018.
+According to Research and Market’s China Cinema and Market Report, China’s box office is expected to surpass North America as the world’s largest by 2022.